rvamsikrishna/mokuteki_screening/README.md

 A new Flutter project.

+## Goal
+> Create a Object of your choice in the center of the app.
+The object must be done either with flare (2dimensions.com) or with flutter painter.
+Implement 9 different way for a user to interact with that object.

+## Result
+Created a creature which comes to life when tapped on it.
+It can change its colors on tap or even continuosly change to different colors.
+It also shifts its color to the color of particle that it crosses over.

 ## Interactions
 1. Click on the circle to start/pause
 2. You can drag the creature horizontally